jacopomeloni/docker-phpheroku/README.md

 # docker-phpheroku
-nginx with php7-fpm, managed with supervisord optimized to deploy on heroku as unique container-app
+nginx with php7-fpm, managed with supervisord optimized to deploy on heroku as unique container-app.

 It exposes $PORT port in order to be managed by heroku container system.